OMB has selected five initiatives for funding that concentrate on expanding the foundation of e-government

-The Office of Management and Budget has selected five e-government initiatives for funding, shunning proposals officials say duplicate existing services or re-create services that are commercially available.
+The Office of Management and Budget has selected five e-government initiatives for funding, shunning proposals it says duplicate existing services or re-create services that are commercially available.

-The projects selected for funding concentrate on expanding the foundation of e-government.
-Three of the projects are among the 24 initiatives the Bush administration proposed last year, and two of the projects are broader in scope.
+Those selected for funding are projects that concentrate on expanding the foundation of electronic government.
+Three of the five projects are among the 24 e-government initiatives and the other two are related to e-government.

-The largest project is a General Services Administration initiative called e-Authentication, which will receive $2 million.
-The project seeks to develop ways for citizens and businesses to communicate securely with government agencies.
-It includes developing electronic signatures and access controls so that people can send information and documents to government agencies with the assurance that the content remains private and unaltered.
+E-Authentication is a General Services Administration project to develop ways to communicate securely with government agencies.
+It includes developing electronic signatures and access controls to enable businesses and citizens to send information and documents to government agencies with assurance that the contents remains private and unaltered.

-A "benefits wizard" will receive $900,000.
-The money will be used to develop a tool that can search across government agencies — federal, state and local — to determine which benefits users may be eligible for based on questionnaires they fill out (see box for a complete list of projects).
+A "benefits wizard" is to receive $900,000.
+The money is to develop a tool able to search across government agencies — federal, state and local — to determine which benefits individual users may be eligible for based on questionnaires they fill out.

 Forman said between five and 10 of the proposed projects were rejected because of "consolidation issues."
 To one extent or another, they were deemed to be overlapping.

-Another group of projects was passed over because the services they would provide are available commercially.
-Online recruiting, for example, does not need to be a government service because the private sector already provides it, he said.
+Another group was passed over because they were available commercially.
+Online recruiting, for example, does not need to be done by the government because it is already widely done by the private sector, he said.